A146 road: History

 The A146 formerly started in Norwich city centre and ran into the centre of Lowestoft.
 A range of improvements, including straightening of bends, have taken place over the years.
 Chedgrave and Loddon were bypassed in the 1970s.
 Beccles, Worlingham and Gillingham are also bypassed with the River Waveney crossed by Beccles New Bridge, replacing a 19th-century iron bridge which traffic used to have to cross in Beccles.
 The completion of the A47 Norwich southern bypass in 1992 created the dual carriageway section of the A146 on the edge of the city and bypassed the village of Trowse.

 The A146 historically ran from Oulton Broad into the centre of Lowestoft along the route of what is today the B1531.
 The route ran to the south of Lake Lothing and terminated just to the south of the bascule bridge at a junction with the A12 immediately to the south of the entrance to the Port of Lowestoft.

 In 2018 a roundabout was built to replace the Hales junction of the B1136 for Great Yarmouth.
 In 2020 a roundabout was built at Loddon, replacing the staggered crossroads that linked the A146 with Mundham Road and George Lane.

 Transport links

 The route of the A146 passes near to Norwich railway station on the Great Eastern Main Line and both Beccles railway station and Oulton Broad South railway station on the East Suffolk Line.
-All stations are operated by Abellio Greater Anglia.
+All stations are operated by Greater Anglia.

 The First Norfolk & Suffolk X2, X21 and X22 bus routes also use the road for much of the journey between Norwich and Lowestoft, with the X21 and X22 serving all population centres on the route, and the X2 bypassing Loddon.